MaxDrljic/Game-Of-Life/README.md

 This is the Game Of Life application made with React.
-It is a simple game where grid of cells is populated or unpopulated.
+It is a simple game where grid of cells are populated or unpopulated.
 Each cell interacts with other cells(neighbours) in various different directions.
 These are the rules:

   1. Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.